-Location of Olympiad Park: Exit Interstate 5 at Alicia Parkway and drive it quite a ways up the hill crossing Marguerite, and driving past Mission Viejo’s lake, until you reach Olympiad.
+Directions to Olympiad Park in Mission Viejo: Exit Interstate 5 at Alicia Parkway and drive it quite a ways up the hill crossing Marguerite, and driving past Mission Viejo’s lake, until you reach Olympiad.
 Turn left on Olympiad and the park will be your first right.
-MAP to Florence Joyner Olympiad Park in Mission Viejo
+(Address: 22760 Olympiad Rd, Mission Viejo) MAP to Florence Joyner Olympiad Park in Mission Viejo

 Recommended by: Jennifer at Tiny Oranges (her comments in italics)

-- This park is busy at times.
-There were already tablecloths on the tables when I was there in the early morning hours.
+This park is busy at times.
+There were already tablecloths on the tables for birthday parties when I was there in the early morning hours.

 - Dedicated parking lot